KohaILS/koha-manual-zh-cn/source/administration.rst

 .. _default-checkouts-and-hold-by-category-label:

-Default checkout and hold policy by patron cateogry
+Default checkout and hold policy by patron category
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For this library, you can specify the maximum number of checkouts,